nixnull/nullarch/30dfosschallenge.md

 # What is this?

 The **30 Day FOSS Challenge** asks people to spend 30 days reducing their reliance on proprietary and nonfree software.
-This can be done through a pure "vegan" approach of entirely eliminating proprietary software for 30 days, or a more pragmatic approach of replacing one or two apps.
+The idea is to challenge yourself; depending on where you're starting this could be replacing a few apps, it could be finally making the switch from windows/mac to linux, or as far as relying exclusively on FOSS software for the entire challenge (which I'll call the "vegan" approach here).

 I will be doing my own challenge in April, and if you're schedule allows I encourage you to join me.
 If not, feel free to do it any time of year!